feiyuw/feiyuw.github.io/_posts/2015-05-14-generate-robotframework-subsuite-log-during-large-suite-execution.md

 ```

 I have `output.xml` of sub-suite generated correctly, and then I can add code the generate `log.html` and `report.html`.
 The generated path is another issue, it should base on the settings of `${OUTPUT DIR}`, I have implemented it in the latest version, you can find the code at  [https://github.com/feiyuw/idiomatic-robotframework/blob/master/examples/listener.py](https://github.com/feiyuw/idiomatic-robotframework/blob/master/examples/listener.py).

+How it works?
+Download the listener.py in raw mode, and run `pybot` with extra parameter `--listener listener.SuiteLogger`, you will find log files with suite name prefix in your output directory.